istaari/Leetcode/DSA_NOTES.md

 **1. Maximum Subarray/Contiguous Subarray Problems**

 - [Maximum Subarray (Kadane’s Algorithm)](https://leetcode.com/problems/maximum-subarray/) - Find the largest sum of a contiguous subarray.

+  - Can be solved using `Kadane's Algorithm`

+- [Maximum Sum Circular Subarray](https://leetcode.com/problems/maximum-sum-circular-subarray/) - Find the maximum sum of a circular subarray.

+  - Can be solved using `Kadane's Algorithm`

 - [Maximum Product Subarray](https://leetcode.com/problems/maximum-product-subarray/) - Find the largest product of a contiguous subarray.

-- [Maximum Sum Circular Subarray](https://leetcode.com/problems/maximum-sum-circular-subarray/) - Find the maximum sum of a circular subarray.

 **2. Fibonacci Variations**